 How to Deal with Negative Reviews (The Right Way)

-Seeing a negative review of your business is like getting dumped by your high school sweetheart.
+Seeing negative reviews of your business is like getting dumped by your high school sweetheart.
 It feels like the end of the world – even though it’s probably not.

 Maybe your restaurant had a few last-minute call-ins and was severely understaffed, or your moving company failed to deliver on its 2-hour promise despite everyone’s best efforts.
 Or maybe the author of said review just had a bad day.
 Whatever the reason, you’re still stuck with two stars on a popular ratings website, and a small dent in your ego.